$tcpdump command on an RHCOS node?

 execute each

-command concurrently in the background.
+tcpdump command concurrently in the background.
 To halt each process, you can

 bring